 As a school we recognise that alongside learning academic subjects children are also learning how to interact with one another.
-We understand that things will occasionally go wrong, and children will make wrong choices.
+We understand that things will occasionally go wrong, and children will make poor choices.
 We follow a very clear procedure for when this occurs.
-Please see our Pupil Wellbeing Policy for further information.
+Please see our Behaviour Policy for further information.